alteryx/featuretools/docs/source/guides/using_dask_entitysets.rst

 Primitive Limitations
 *********************
 At this time, custom primitives created with ``featuretools.primitives.make_trans_primitive()`` or ``featuretools.primitives.make_agg_primitive()`` cannot be used for running deep feature synthesis on a Dask ``EntitySet``.
-Additionally, multivariable and time-dependent aggregation primitives are not currently supported.
 While it is possible to create custom primitives for use with a Dask ``EntitySet`` by extending the proper primitive class, there are several potential problems in doing so, and those issues are beyond the scope of this guide.

 Entity Limitations
 ******************